 - Limited financial resources: The capability to increase and have access to funds by individual is always inadequate.
-The insufficiency of investment is the most important handicapped backdrop for the increasing the size of sole proprietorship. - Limited capacity of individual: An individual has limited capacity to organize, manage and take risks.
-The bigger the size of the enterprise, the greater the quantity of resources required. - Uncertainty of duration: The continuation of sole tradership dealing is associated with the existence of the proprietor.
-Sickness, reasonably or collapse of the proprietor brings an end to the enterprise.
+The insufficiency of investment is the most important handicapped backdrop for the increasing the size of sole proprietorship - important handicapped backdrop for the increasing the size of sole proprietorship. - Limited capacity of individual: An individual has limited capacity to organize, manage and take risks.
+The bigger the size of the enterprise, the greater the quantity of resources required - Uncertainty of duration: The continuation of sole tradership dealing is associated with the existence of the proprietor.
+Sickness, resulty or cellapse of the proprietor brings an end to the enterprise.